hakanguerler/Supermarket_Project/README.md

+# Supermarket-project
 Name of group: Netto ohne Hund

 People working on: Valerie, Chinh, Kulissara, Hakan, Basil

 Data: We have anonymously tracked the movement of all DOODL customers during a five-day week.

-Method: Markov Simulation.
+Method: Markov Simulation